Eternal life for $ 28: the man decided to freeze himself and his family in liquid nitrogen after death

 Impossible to know for sure if it will work

-100 years ago, technology was not advanced enough to give a chance for eternal life.
+100 years ago technology was not advanced enough to offer a chance for eternal life.
 The heart stopped working, and the person died, as Kowalski argues.
-“But over the years, we have learned that it is possible to manually force someone's heart to work with cardiopulmonary resuscitation or cardiac defibrillation.
+“But over the years, we've learned that you can manually get someone's heart pumping using CPR or cardiac defibrillation.
 What was once impossible is now commonplace,” he says.

 On the subject: Dying is not scary: scientists for the first time saw what the brain experiences during death